ManyThreads/mcconf/README.md

 options quickly lead to a large number of differently configured library variants.
 In contrast, McConf jumps into action before anything is compiled.

+McConf has similar objectives as [cargo](http://doc.crates.io/) for the rust language.
+However, McConf is targeted to C++ codes with a large number of rather small modules, typically just a few source files.

 ## Using McConf